coffeebeats/godot-plugin-std/README.md

 ### Plugin API

+### **`config`**

+The [config](./config) directory contains replacement classes for `ConfigFile`, [which shouldn't be used due to security issues](https://github.com/godotengine/godot/issues/80562).
+The [`Config`](./config/config.gd) class is an in-memory, typed, categorized key-value store.
+To synchronize the configuration data to the file system, use [`ConfigWithFileSync`](./config/file.gd) instead.

 ### **`fsm`**

-The [fsm](./fsm) directory contains an implementation of a hierarchical [StateMachine](./fsm/state_machine.gd) suited for most applications.
+The [fsm](./fsm) directory contains an implementation of a hierarchical [`StateMachine`](./fsm/state_machine.gd) suited for most applications.
 State machines are constructed as a scene with the node hierarchy used to define the level of state nesting.
 Each state should utilize a custom script to implement its behavior, and users can input events into the state machine to trigger transitions or update states.

-Additionally, the [StateMachine](./fsm/state_machine.gd) implementation provides a "compaction" process which is enabled by default.
-The state machine extracts the scripts of all child [State](./fsm/state.gd) nodes and stores those objects internally without adding children to the scene tree.
+Additionally, the [`StateMachine`](./fsm/state_machine.gd) implementation provides a "compaction" process which is enabled by default.
+The state machine extracts the scripts of all child [`State`](./fsm/state.gd) nodes and stores those objects internally without adding children to the scene tree.
 This improves performance, especially for state machines which are instantiated often.

 ### **`iter`**